Mane76/LoRa_APRS_Tracker_2nd_gen/README.md

 # Richonguzman / CD2RXU LoRa APRS Tracker/Station
 # (Firmware for Tx and Rx !!!)

+### This repo is a fork of Richonguzman's Tracker with adjusted parameters in config.
+If you like the work of Ricardo - support him.
+Either as <a href="https://github.com/sponsors/richonguzman" target="_blank">sponsor on github</a> or directly via <a href="http://paypal.me/richonguzman" target="_blank">paypal</a>.

 NOTE: To take advantage of Tx/Rx capabilities you should have an Tx/R   x LoRa iGate (near you) like:

 https://github.com/richonguzman/LoRa_APRS_iGate